modelica/Encryption-and-Licensing/doc/SEMLA.md

                               │Tool│                  │LVE│
                               └────┘                  └───┘

-The protocol defines :
+This protocol defines :

-- the establishment a secure communication channel between the tool and LVE (see Handshake)
+- the establishment a secure communication channel between the tool and the LVE (see Handshake)
 	- the encrypted communication is done through the LVE's stdin and stdout
 - the agreement over which version of the SEMLA protocol to use
 - the decryption of Modelica code and/or licensing.